fys4220/fys4220.github.io/fys4220-jbook/part-information/information_prepare_git.md

-(information-preparing-git)=
+(information-prepare-git)=
 # Git

-This section will give you a brief introduction to Git and how we will use Github.uio.no in this course. course.
-Github is a cloud-based hosting service that lets you manage Git repositories.
+This section will give you a brief introduction to Git and how we will use Github.uio.no in this course.

+%Github is a cloud-based hosting service that lets you manage Git repositories.

 ```{admonition} Note!
 :class:
 Notice that we are using a UiO managed version of Github – Github.uio.no – and **NOT** Github.com.
 ```

 Git is a version control system that lets you manage and keep track of you source code history.
-Git uses so called repositories to store a collection of files of various different versions (file history) of a project.
-There is no need to become and expert Git user.
-The most common commands you will use are:
+Git uses so called repositories to store a collection of files of a project, including previous versions of these files (file history).
+There is no need to become an expert at Git, however, that are a few commands that you will use frequently and that it is worth spending some time to familiarise yourself with:
-* *git init*: initialize an existing directory as a Git repository
+* **git init**: initialize an existing directory as a Git repository
-* *git clone*: retrieve an entire repository from a hosted location via URL
+* **git clone**: retrieve an entire repository from a hosted location via URL
-* *git add*: add a file as it looks now to your next commit (stage)
+* **git add**: add a file as it looks now to your next commit (stage)
-* *git commit*: commit your staged content as a new commit snapshot
+* **git commit**: commit your staged content as a new commit snapshot
-* *git pull*: fetch and merge any commits from the tracking remote branch
+* **git pull**: fetch and merge any commits from the tracking remote branch
-* *git push*: transmit local branch commits to the remote repository branch
+* **git push**: transmit local branch commits to the remote repository branch
-* *git status*: show modified files in working directory, staged for your next commit (use this abundantly)
+* **git status**: show modified files in working directory, staged for your next commit (use this abundantly)
-* *git log*: show all commits in the current branch's history
+* **git log**: show all commits in the current branch's history
 <!--* [*git tag*]():-->

 <!--
 A list of basic Git commands can be found here: Basic Git commands from https://confluence.atlassian.com/bitbucketserver/basic-git-commands-776639767.html